MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 ---
 lab:
-    title: 'Explore the model catalog in Azure AI Studio'
+    title: 'Explore, deploy, and chat with language models in the Azure AI Studio'
 ---

-# Explore the model catalog in Azure AI Studio
+# Explore, deploy, and chat with language models in the Azure AI Studio

 The Azure AI Studio’s model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.